lordgordon/py-scaffolding/README.md

 make
 ```

-Then, to execute the main entry point with the local Poetry environment:
+Then, to execute the main entry point with the local Python environment:
 ```shell
 make run-locally
 ```